 Take your mum out this year on Mother's Day, for a decadent dinner, a long boozy brunch or a wholesome Meaningful Chat coffee at some of our city's best (but not intimidating) eateries and drinking establishments.
 You've got enough selection anxiety on your hands with presents, so we've picked out our favourite Mum-worthy spots.

 After all those selfish nights of cot-based crying, the least you can do is rise a little early to avoid the lines at The Grounds of Alexandria.
-Summer berry hotcakes ($18) will rival mum's finest offerings, and a Jack Hanna coffee will probably demolish anything she could brew (no offence, ma).
-For lunch, nothing says 'thank you for carrying me around in your womb for an extended period' quite like a handmade pappardelle with wild mushrooms, pecorino and a soft poached egg ($19).
-If you've got the budget, The Grounds are hosting special lunch and dinner Mother's Day sittings, with a custom tasting menu from executive chef Paul McGrath.
-It's $160pp but it's two-and-a-half hours and includes a welcome Champagne or cocktail, three-course meal and non-alcoholic beverages package, live entertainment and a floral crown for mum.
-Pretty sweet.
+Signature homemade granola bowls will rival mum's finest offerings, and a Jack Hanna coffee will probably demolish anything she could brew (no offence, ma).
+For lunch, nothing says 'thank you for carrying me around in your womb for an extended period' quite like a few local craft beers, local produce, baked goods, and cured meats and cheeses in The Potting Shed.
+If you've got the budget, The Grounds are hosting special lunch and dinner Mother's Day sittings, with a custom menu from executive chef Paul McGrath.

 Your mum might have roasted many a chook for you, so treat her to one of the best in town.
 The Paddington may be a pub reno, but the venue isn't simply a pub anymore.
 Gone are the days of the Paddo Arms; it only feels right to call Merivale's reincarnation of the Oxford Street pub by its new, full name.
 They've taken the space, gutted it, given it one hell of a spit and polish, chucked in a few rotisseries and many a lampshade.
 It's all white tiling, emerald features and dark timber.
 It looks good — the word swish even comes to mind.
 And, downstairs at least, it feels kinda like a big, casual restaurant — perfect for Mother's Day.